A Practical Pregnancy To Do List with 17 Ways to Get Ready for Baby

 - Pumpkin Chocolate Chip Bread

 - Crock Pot Fiesta Chicken

-4. Stock the pantry.
+4. Stock the pantry before baby is born.

 For us, this means not only having food in the pantry so I don’t have to think about shopping during those early weeks, but also having a stocked pantry with toiletries.
 I made sure to have enough contact solution for myself (if I’m even up to wearing contacts in those sleepless early days), shampoo, soap and toothpaste.
 I also make sure we have paper towels and plenty of toilet paper because who wants to think of something mundane but absolutely necessary like that in the new baby days?
 I also make sure to have paper plates on hand so I don’t have to worry about dishes as much.
 One final thing it to stock your pantry with snacks for you and any children.
 I have the following on hand for quick snacks in those early weeks.

 I go into more detail about stocking up on household items before baby here.
 I am always glad I do this!